 Over time, the Italian immigrants became Italian-American.
-The various dialects spoken in the home merged among the children, and the language picked up American loan words and formed Itaglish.
+The various dialects spoken in the home merged together among the children and the language picked up American loan words and formed Itaglish.

-The children of immigrants may have been called Antonio, Giuseppe or Assunta at home, but went by Tony, Joey or Sue outside of the home.
+The children of immigrants make have been called Antonio, Giuseppe or Assunta at home, but went by Tony, Joey or Sue outside of the home.

 But there was always the food and family ties.

 And the ragu.
 Always the ragu.
 A word that was now translated to “sauce” or “gravy” for the ‘Merigans.

 The Second World War came.
 The children of the immigrants fought for their country.
 Italy was their parents’ homeland.
 America was their country.